 Instead of trying to achieve a specific weight goal, aim to be as healthy as possible.
 Being more intentional about what we put in our bodies so we can enjoy life more abundantly can help alter our way of thinking long term.

 Besides following a balanced diet, getting enough sleep, staying active, and managing emotions such as stress (keeping cortisol levels low), another critical element is to change your mindset.
 For example, one study has highlighted the importance of viewing food and exercise as components of holistic health, which means we need to shift our focus.
 Instead of trying to achieve a specific weight goal, aim to be as healthy as possible.
 Being more intentional about what we put in our bodies so we can enjoy life more abundantly can help alter our way of thinking long term.
 Also, keeping hormones and neurotransmitters at healthy levels is essential to weight loss success.
-Certain supplements are formulated to support hormone and brain health, and can therefore provide valuable weight loss support:
+Certain supplements, such as the WomenSense® line, are formulated to support hormone and brain health, and can therefore provide valuable weight loss tools:

-- Adrenal support – look for blends with rhodiola, suma, eleuthero, schisandra, and ashwagandha.
-Ashwagandha regulates the adrenal glands and cortisol levels for stress relief and helps control weight loss.
+- AdrenaSense® is a natural formula containing rhodiola, suma, Siberian ginseng, schisandra, and ashwagandha.
+Ashwagandha regulates the adrenal glands and cortisol levels, leading to stress relief, and may thus help regulate weight loss.

-- Thyroid support – for low functioning thyroid with nutrients, L-tyrosine, ashwagandha, guggul, pantothenic acid, copper, manganese, and iodine will assist thyroid function.
-Regulating thyroid hormone levels is essential for weight loss, and several studies have suggested that thyroid hormone treatment can help produce more weight loss than dieting alone.
-L-tyrosine is an amino acid necessary for producing several important neurotransmitters, such as dopamine, and it can speed up your metabolism and may support weight loss.
+- ThyroSense® is a proven natural combination of important nutrients, including L-tyrosine, ashwagandha, guggul, pantothenic acid, copper, manganese, and iodine, which can help enhance thyroid function.
+Regulating thyroid hormone levels is essential for weight loss.
+Several studies have suggested that thyroid hormone treatment can help produce more weight loss than can be achieved by dieting alone.
+L-tyrosine is an amino acid and essential component for the production of several important neurotransmitters, such as dopamine.
+It can speed up your metabolism and may thereby support weight loss.

-- Hormone support – look for a complete formula with indole-3-carbinol, milk thistle, diindolylmethane (DIM), rosemary, and lycopene to promote healthy estrogen metabolism.
+- EstroSense® is a complete, natural formula that can help promote healthy estrogen metabolism.
 Both high and low levels of the sex hormone estrogen can affect weight.